 - 5.1 The Government's definition of capital expenditure is that which falls to be capitalised in accordance with proper practices (Local Government Act 2003).
 In support of this, the Code of Practice on Local Authority Accounting issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) provides additional guidance on what constitutes capital expenditure together with CIPFA Guidance for Practitioners on Capital Finance.
-Officers of the Council must have regard to these sources of guidance and legislation when considering whether expenditure incurred by the Council can be capitalised. - 5.2 Briefly, there are three routes by which expenditure can qualify as capital under the accounting framework for local authorities, namely: - The expenditure results in the acquisition of, or the construction of, or the addition of subsequent costs to non-current assets (tangible e.g. buildings and intangible e.g. software); - The expenditure meets one of the definitions specified in regulations made under the Capital Financing regulations (England) 2003; - The Secretary of State makes a direction that the expenditure can be treated as capital expenditure (sometimes done for such things as costs associated with organisational changes or Single Status settlements). - 5.3 Examples of capital expenditure include expenditure on the acquisition, reclamation or enhancement of assets (eg buildings, land, plant and machinery).
+Officers of the Council must have regard to these sources of guidance and legislation when considering whether expenditure incurred by the Council can be capitalised. - 5.2 Briefly, there are three routes by which expenditure can qualify as capital under the accounting framework for local authorities, namely: - The expenditure results in the acquisition of, or the construction of, or the addition of subsequent costs to non-current assets (tangible e.g. buildings and intangible e.g. software); - The expenditure meets one of the definitions specified in regulations made under the Capital Financing regulations (England) 2003.
+This includes the flexible use of capital receipts following the release of statutory guidance on this matter (see Appendix 1 to this Capital Strategy); - The Secretary of State makes a direction that the expenditure can be treated as capital expenditure (sometimes done for such things as costs associated with organisational changes or Single Status settlements). - 5.3 Examples of capital expenditure include expenditure on the acquisition, reclamation or enhancement of assets (eg buildings, land, plant and machinery).
 It can include computer costs (for use over a period exceeding one year), grants to third parties, incidental costs involved in a capital project (e.g. officers' salaries and professional fees). - 5.4 Excluded from the definition of capital are administrative and other general overhead costs.
 Costs will also be ineligible to the extent that they relate to activity that takes place prior to the intention to acquire or construct a fixed asset.
 Examples of this include the cost of option appraisals and feasibility studies that do not contribute to the scoping of the asset ultimately acquired/constructed. - 5.5 It should be stressed that anything not considered to be within the definition of capital expenditure must be treated as revenue expenditure.